About Me

 My homeopathic career

-I’ve worked as a homeopath for over 15 years – initially in Berlin where I studied alternative medicine and qualified as a Heilpraktikerin, and more recently in Cornwall.
-After a degree in modern languages and a career in translation and copy editing, I went on to study homeopathy, phytotherapy and naturopathy in Germany – the birthplace of homeopathy and a country with a wonderfully progressive approach to complementary healthcare.
-I completed this degree in 2005 and then qualified as a Heilpraktikerin (complementary medical practitioner – an officially recognised profession in Germany) in 2006.
+I’ve been working as a homeopath since 2006, first in Berlin, where I studied alternative medicine and qualified as a Heilpraktikerin (a recognised complementary medical practitioner in Germany), and more recently here in Cornwall.
+My journey into homeopathy followed a degree in modern languages and a career in advertising and translation, before I decided to train in homeopathy, phytotherapy and naturopathy in Germany – the birthplace of homeopathy and a country with a wonderfully progressive approach to complementary healthcare.

-Since then I have attended many postgraduate homeopathic courses and seminars, including Jeremy Sherr’s 3-year Dynamis School for Advanced Homeopathic Studies in Copenhagen and seminars with Alize Timmerman, Diyva Chhabra, Prafull Vijayakar and school, Jayesh Shah, Dinesh Chauhan and many others.
+Since qualifying, I’ve continued my studies with many postgraduate courses and seminars, including Jeremy Sherr’s three-year post-graduate Dynamis School for Advanced Homeopathic Studies in Copenhagen, and seminars with leading homeopaths such as Alize Timmerman, Diyva Chhabra, Prafull Vijayakar, Jayesh Shah, Dinesh Chauhan and many more.

 Richenda with her donkeys